my partner makes me feel lonely in pregnancy

-If you feel alone during pregnancy… you’re not the only one feeling this way.
+If this is you… you’re not the only one feeling this way.

 Who would have thought, right?